Doctor of Pharmacy (DP)

 The practice of pharmacy is an integral part of total health care.
 The pharmacist serves as a vital source of drug use information for other health care professionals and members of the community.
 The special knowledge of the pharmacist can maximize the effectiveness of disease treatment and minimize the possibility of adverse effects that could develop during drug therapy of diseases.

-The principal goal of the pharmacy program, one of only 100 accredited pharmacy programs nationwide, is to provide an educational experience that prepares graduates for careers in pharmacy.
+The principal goal of the pharmacy program, accredited by the Accreditation Council for Pharmacy Education, is to provide an educational experience that prepares graduates for careers in pharmacy.
 The curriculum provides a balance between theoretical principles, practical applications and structured practice experience.
 Since 1984, pharmacy graduates have enjoyed a 100 percent placement rate.

 The first college of pharmacy in Des Moines was the Iowa College of Pharmacy.
 It was organized in 1882.
 This college affiliated with Drake University in 1887 and operated as one of the colleges of the University until 1906 when it was discontinued.

 The Highland Park College of Pharmacy was organized in Des Moines in 1889.
 Highland Park College, in 1918, changed its name to Des Moines University, with the college of pharmacy continuing as an integral part of the university.

 In 1927, the faculty of the College of Pharmacy of Des Moines University organized an independent college of pharmacy, the Des Moines College of Pharmacy.
 This college operated as an independent institution from 1927 until 1939, when the Des Moines College of Pharmacy Corporation was dissolved and the college’s staff and facilities became part of Drake University.